LeeAnnEditor/o365hq/services/Azure AD Tenant-to-Tenant Staged Transition.md

     tenant
 3. Workstation configuration.
-Please note that if employees use Azure AD authorization on their PCs, they will need to disconnect from the current tenant and connect to a new one, a new user profile will be created as a result.
+Please note that if employees use Azure AD authorization on their PCs, they will need to disconnect from the current tenant and connect to a new one; a new user profile will be created as a result.
 Services for PC setup and transferring data stored in a user profile can be purchased as an additional service

 Upon completion of the project, we will provide a project closeout report.
-This document will indicate the final project status including acceptance criteria matching, outstanding issues, and the final budget.
+This document will indicate the final project status, including acceptance criteria matching, outstanding issues, and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.